It’s official: Bertha has now been stuck underneath Seattle for an entire year.

 “‘That sounds perfect — just cut the tunnel!’ the planners around the table shouted in unison.
 ‘But where will all the traffic go?’ asked the mayor.
 ‘Not to worry!’ we responded.
 But we apparently weren’t very convincing, as Mayor Nickels returned to Seattle still committed to the tunnel.”

 Thus, even though a group of city planners from several major cities agreed early on that the tunnel option was a bad idea for Seattle, Nickels wouldn’t listen — and neither did the civic leaders who would cheerlead for the tunnel later that decade, despite significant popular opposition.
-Three of the primary sponsors of the tunnel option during early discussions in Olympia now hold crucial positions within Seattle’s city government: Mayor Ed Murray, Deputy Mayor Kate Joncas, and City Council member Tom Rasmussen.
+Three of the primary sponsors of the tunnel option during early discussions in Olympia now hold crucial positions within Seattle’s municipal government: Mayor Ed Murray, Deputy Mayor Kate Joncas, and City Council member Tom Rasmussen.
 Murray backed the tunnel as a state legislator, Joncas backed it as president of the Downtown Seattle Association, and Rasmussen backed it as a city council member.

 Now, as another municipal election year approaches, it remains to be seen whether the ongoing Bertha fiasco will be a critical issue in Seattle’s first-ever district-based city council elections.